Mrs Diane Lynn Baker, AFA

 Stephen works in the school governance world with the responsibility to deliver quality governor training through centrally based courses and local bespoke sessions in schools across the West Midlands.

 Stephen is also an accredited Clerk to Governors, sharing good practice with schools to ensure that all aspects of school governance regulations are being followed.

 Stephen has carried out a variety of assignments, including External Reviews of Governance, to support and develop governance utilising his vast experience and knowledge of working with schools.
 This has included periods with primary, secondary and special schools, in the maintained and academy sectors, to promote more effective ways of involving governors in their key role of strategic direction to support school improvement.

-Stephen is Vice Chair of the Earls High School Governing Body and Chair of the Finance Committee, and one of the three Members of the Academy Trust that was formed when the Earls converted to academy status in January 2012.
+Stephen was one of the three Members of the Academy Trust that was formed when the Earls converted to academy status in January 2012.
 In the recent past Stephen has served as a Governor in a number of Dudley schools and during this time held the position of Chair of the Dudley Association of Governing Bodies and Chair of the Dudley Schools Forum.

 Dr Laura Braznell